 General

-Entitlement and line-item identifiers will be generated in in FNO automatically: Salesforce identifiers will not be used in this primary role.
+Entitlement and line-item identifiers will be generated in FNO automatically: Salesforce identifiers will not be used in this primary role.

 If there is a need to capture any Salesforce identifiers in FNO, this will be done with the addition of custom attributes; or the reuse of existing attributes if this is feasible.